June 14, 2017

 Location: Take US 191 from Vernal, Utah, 51 miles north.
 Three miles north of Dutch John on US 191, turn west on Forest Road 184 for approximately 2 miles.

-Tibble Fork is close for those that live in Utah and Salt Lake County.
+2. Tibble Fork Reservoir: Newly opened Tibble Fork is close for those that live in Utah and Salt Lake County.
 The reservoir is located about eight miles up American Fork Canyon.
-It's a beautiful small lake surrounded by trees and makes for an easy day trip.
+It's a beautiful lake surrounded by trees and makes for an easy day trip.
 The drawback; because of it's close proximity it gets crowded on weekends.

 Even if you don't fish, Tibble Fork is a fun place to hang out.
 There are no motorized boats allowed making if fun for those with a paddle boat or canoe.
 There's also beautiful hiking trails in the area.